omz13/kirby3-suncyclepages/README.md

 For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows the lifecycle of page to be controlled vis-à-vis pages becoming generally available at a sunrise date and withdrawn at a sunset date.

 - Only pages that have a status of "published" are affected, i.e. those with "draft" or "unpublished" behave as usual.
 - Pages can be embargoed until being made generally available a specified date ("sunrise").
-Any attempt to view the page before that date will yield the standard error page and a 404 [Not Found] code; note that if Kirby is in debug mode, a 417 is given instead.
+Any attempt to view the page before that date will yield the standard error page and a 404 [Not Found] code.
 - Pages can be withdrawn at a specific date ("sunset").
 Any attempt to view the page after that date will yield a 410 [Gone] and the standard error page, or a 301 [Moved Permanently] to a specified location.
+- A debug mode can be enabled to include a header in the response to indicate that a page was under embargo or has sunset, c.f. `X-SUNCYCLE`.

 #### Caveat